 I recommend having a faster Water-type for backup (like Greninja or Gyarados) to use Rain Dance, then let it get knocked out.
 When you switch to Mega Swampert, not only will its speed be boosted, but you get a free turn to attack!
 Put strong moves on Swampert like Earthquake, Muddy Water, Hydro Cannon, Hammer Arm, or Protect to keep it up.
 Also, to trick and confuse your opponents, put up Ice type moves like Ice Beam just in case your opponent sends out a Grass type.

 Mudkip, Swampert's first stage, is only a Water-type.
 But, when Mudkip evolves into Marshtomp and then Swampert, it gets the additional Ground typing.
 Usually, Water is weak to Electric types, but due to the Ground being immune to Electric, Swampert doesn't have to worry about getting Thunderbolted by a Raichu or Manectric anymore.
 That way, he can get payback for what they did to him as a Mudkip.

 When planning this list, I had Greninja, Empoleon, and Blastoise tied for third.
 Then, I realized how strong Blastoise was.
 I knew he had to be second, and Greninja would take third.
 Empoleon didn't have good enough stats to make the list, but keep in mind that Empoleon resists an amazing 10 types with 1 immunity.

-Remember, this is only my opinion, and this is the way things have worked out for me in Pokemon.
-Try many different strategies and tricks in Pokemon, and you might find your own way of how to play and win.
+This is only my opinion, and this is the way things have worked out for me in Pokémon.
+Try many different strategies and tricks in Pokémon, and you might find your own way of how to play and win.
 Stay tuned for more!

 © 2018 TepigTheBeast